brandur/sorg/content/fragments/graphql-performance.md

 ---
-title: GraphQL APIs and Performace
+title: GraphQL APIs and performace
 published_at: 2017-04-25T13:53:38Z
 hook: Dispelling the common misconception that GraphQL APIs are inherently non-performant.